pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgetdefs.rst

   The paint message is sent to your widget to draw itself.
 The paint message is the bare-bones message; in response you must draw yourself, draw your
   children, set up clipping and culling, check for visibility, etc. If you
-  don't want to do all of this, ignore the paint message and a :py:data:`Msg_Paint` (see below) will be sent to you.
+  don't want to do all of this, ignore the paint message and a :py:data:`Msg_Draw` (see below) will be sent to you.

   .. table::